MetaMask/metamask-android-sdk/README.md

 // MainActivity

-// Obtain EthereumViewModel using viewModels() val ethereum: EthereumViewModel by viewModels()
+// Obtain EthereumViewModel using viewModels() val ethereumViewModel: EthereumViewModel by viewModels()

 // We track three events: connection request, connected, disconnected, otherwise no tracking.
 // This helps us to monitor any SDK connection issues.